Spontaneous orbital magnetization of mesoscopic dipole dimers: Microscopic description of the electron dynamics

 The maximum values of $|\chi|$ obtained at room temperature are considerably smaller than the critical susceptibility \eqref{eq:chi_c} leading to the emergence of magnetic order.
 The higher susceptibilities obtained for lower temperatures advocate for a systematic study of the conditions under which the critical susceptibility can be reached.
-Towards this goal we show in Fig.~\ref{fig:dimer_real}(a) the evolution of the ZFS \eqref{eq:chi_vL} with temperature for a few values of $k_\mathrm{F}a$ (some of them in the range shown in Fig.~\ref{fig:ZFS_1NP}): $k_\mathrm{F}a=\zeta_{1,36}\simeq42.97$, $k_\mathrm{F}a=\zeta_{6,26}\simeq52.91$, and $k_\mathrm{F}a=\zeta_{5,37}\simeq62.13$ for which the ZFS is paramagnetic (main figure), $k_\mathrm{F}a=42.4$ for which the ZFS is diamagnetic, and $k_\mathrm{F}a=42.7$ for which the ZFS is paramagnetic (diamagnetic) at high (low) temperature (inset).\footnote{Here, $\zeta_{nl}$ is the $n^\textrm{th}$ zero of the spherical Bessel function of the first kind $j_l(z)$, and is related to the electronic eigenenergies at vanishing magnetic field, which locate the position (as a function of $k_\mathrm{F}a$) of the paramagnetic peaks of the ZFS, see Appendix \ref{app:PRB18} for details.} As can be seen from the main panel of Fig.~\ref{fig:dimer_real}(a), the paramagnetic ZFS dramatically increases with decreasing temperature, following a Curie-type law $\chi= C(k_\mathrm{F}a)/T$, with $C(k_\mathrm{F}a)$ a temperature-independent prefactor which depends on $k_\mathrm{F}a$.
-In the diamagnetic case [inset of Fig.~\ref{fig:dimer_real}(a)], the temperature dependence of the ZFS is much less pronounced, and the attained values of $\chi\simeq -(2/5)(k_\mathrm{F}a)^2$ in the leading order of $k_\mathrm{F}a\gg1$ at low temperature \cite{gomez21_preprint} remain much smaller (in absolute value) than in the paramagnetic case.
+Towards this goal we show in the main figure of Fig.~\ref{fig:dimer_real}(a) the evolution of the ZFS (cf.\ Eq.~(A5) in Ref.~\cite{gomez18_PRB}) with temperature for a few values of $k_\mathrm{F}a$ (some of them in the range shown in Fig.~\ref{fig:ZFS_1NP}): $k_\mathrm{F}a=\zeta_{1,36}\simeq42.97$ (red line), $k_\mathrm{F}a=\zeta_{6,26}\simeq52.91$ (blue line), and $k_\mathrm{F}a=\zeta_{5,37}\simeq62.13$ (green line) for which the ZFS is paramagnetic.\footnote{Here, $\zeta_{nl}$ is the $n$th zero of the spherical Bessel function of the first kind $j_l(z)$, and is related to the electronic eigenenergies at vanishing magnetic field, which locate the position (as a function of $k_\mathrm{F}a$) of the paramagnetic peaks of the ZFS, see Appendix \ref{app:PRB18} for further details.} The inset in Fig.~\ref{fig:dimer_real}(a) presents the case of $k_\mathrm{F}a=42.4$ for which the ZFS is diamagnetic in the temperature interval considered (orange line), and that of $k_\mathrm{F}a=42.7$ for which the ZFS evolves from diamagnetic to paramagnetic as temperature increases (violet--gray line).
+As can be seen from the main panel of Fig.~\ref{fig:dimer_real}(a), the paramagnetic ZFS dramatically increases with decreasing temperature, following a Curie-type law $\chi= \mathcal{C}(a)/T$, with $\mathcal{C}(a)$ a temperature-independent prefactor which depends on $a$.
+In the diamagnetic case [inset of Fig.~\ref{fig:dimer_real}(a)], the temperature dependence of the ZFS is much less pronounced, and the attained values of $\chi\simeq -(2/5)(k_\mathrm{F}a)^2|\chi_\mathrm{L}|$ in the leading order of $k_\mathrm{F}a\gg1$ at low temperature \cite{gomez21_preprint} remain much smaller (in absolute value) than in the paramagnetic case.
 Interestingly, for certain sizes (see the violet--gray solid line in the figure), the magnetic behavior can turn from paramagnetic at high temperatures to diamagnetic at lower temperatures, as can be inferred from the displayed results for the ZFS in Fig.~\ref{fig:ZFS_1NP}.